MUIDEEN69/MUIDEEN69/README.md

-I am now a ALX-SE student,  This is my first respiratory as a full stack engineer.
+I am now a ALX-SE student,  This is my first repository as a full stack engineer.